hupratt/chirpy/_tabs/about.md

 1. I dont have independent lifecycle needs between my apps.
 If I decide to update postgres I'll do it for all my apps at the same time
 2. I can manage all my workers to scale with apache.
 Systemd allows me to add workers easily.
-3. If my app bottlenecks on RAM or CPU, installing another 1 Gb service on RAM is like spraying gasoline on a fire and the most common problem I run accross when I see everyone just "defaulting" into using Docker.
+3. If my app bottlenecks on RAM or CPU, installing another 1 Gb service on RAM won't solve anything.
+Adding docker in this case would be like spraying gasoline on a fire.
 4. I don't do service oriented architecture (SOA) or micro services because i lose the benefit of version control and being able to rollback on my mistakes
 5. I use a similar environment to the target production so i dont need any fancy packaging system.
 I can see how they are useful in a team of devs and how easy they make lifecycle management in complex organizations but its hard to set up and tricky to debug with all that extra networking layer and configuration involved